From Text to Mask: Localizing Entities Using the Attention of Text-to-Image Diffusion Models: Experiments

 \paragraph{Qualitative Results}

 We visualize the results of our approach and other multi-modal related methods~\cite{clims, CLIP-ES} in Figure~\ref{fig:compare}.
 We produce pseudo masks with finer structures, such as the feather of the bird and the legs of the horse as shown in the image.
 Furthermore, we can directly generate the confidence map from attention scores.
 If the value of a position is within the $0.05$ interval of the interface, we set it as uncertain.
 We find that ambiguous pixels are mainly concentrated on object boundaries.
+More results are shown in Appendix.